Loading...

 • Session or cookie-based access control: Implement session or cookie management to restrict access to authorized users.

-Transcoding Monitoring:
+Transcoding Monitoring

 The following code demonstrates how to monitor the transcoding process: